jjprevite/100-days-of-code/README.md

 ## Goal
-* to finish the Free Code Camp **Front End Development Certificate** by the end of the #100DaysOfCode Challenge on May 17th, 2017
+* to finish the Free Code Camp **Front End Development Certificate** by the end of the #100DaysOfCode Challenge

 ## Contents
 * [Rules](rules.md)